PercyShelly/ESMR/README.md

 ## Step 1：Dataset Preparation
 ---
-We used a total of two datasets, ACL Anthology Network (ANN) and Academic Social Network of AMiner Dataset.
+We used a total of two datasets, ACL Anthology Network (AAN) and Academic Social Network of AMiner Dataset.
 And there are two versions of Aminer Dataset.

-You can download the dataset from these place: https://clair.eecs.umich.edu/aan  (ANN)
+You can download the dataset from these place: https://clair.eecs.umich.edu/aan  (AAN)

 ​                                                                              https://www.aminer.cn/aminernetwork (Aminer-2014)